brianscan14/FE-1st-Milestone-Project/README.md

 Adding JavaScript functions to the banner at the bottom of the home page to cycle through the photos would enhance its usability, the buttons allow for a person to ponder on a picture instead of it constantly scrolling.

 I would like to add more content to the shop page, which would give users more to choose from when browsing the page.
-Also more photos of the items would allow for a better ‘quick view’ function when clicked, JavaScript would also be needed for this.
+Also more photos of the items would allow for a better ‘quick view’ function when clicked.

 Adding JavaScript functionality to the filter section on the Portfolio page would improve its user interaction with the page, making it simple for them to swift through different means of filtering the shop items.